 Our Approaches To Treatment

-Our practice uses a variety of treatment approaches, including Cognitive-Behavioral Therapy, Interpersonal Therapy, Solution-Focused Brief Therapy & Acceptance & Commitment Therapy.
+Our practice uses a variety of treatment approaches, including Cognitive-Behavioral Therapy, Interpersonal Therapy, Solution-Focused Brief Therapy & Mindful Self-Compassion.
 Each client's treatment plan is tailored to their specific needs and may include a combination of treatment styles.

 What is Cognitive-Behavioral Therapy (CBT)?